 - Minimum 60 transferable baccalaureate level units

 - Active nursing license or proof of application for California registered nursing license

-- Completion of AS degree in nursing
+- Transcripts verifying completion of A.S. degree in nursing

-- Four years post secondary experience
+- Four years post-secondary experience

 - Co-requisite courses: statistics, writing and chemistry*